muscaa/telebot-rccar-esp32/README.md

 displaying all bikes and reservations, searching for a bike by type and availability, reserving the bike and canceling the reservation.

 ### #4.
-Pharmacy products booking system
+Pharmacy products reservation system

-The app allows adding/deleting a product with name, type and location, displaying all products and bookings, searching for a product by name and availability, booking the product and canceling the booking.
+The app allows adding/deleting a product with name, type and location, displaying all products and reservations, searching for a product by name and availability, reserving the product and canceling the reservation.

 ### #5.
 Train wagons tracking system